 Why financing renewable projects in emerging markets?

 “These projects have a double impact.
 According to the Energy Access Outlook 2017, 2.4 billion people worldwide have no or limited access to electricity, and 2.7 billion people use wood, charcoal and biomass as their primary energy source.
 This impedes entrepreneurship, has a negative impact on health and contributes to deforestation and climate change.
-By promoting renewable energy, we stimulate social and economic development and help limit climate change.”
+By promoting renewable energy, we stimulate social and economic development and contribute to mitigating climate change.”

 Can you share some concrete investments?